Brands Against Humanity is here to remind you that your favorite company is still evil

 The jokes seem a lot less funny—and for good reason.

-Brands Against Humanity is a card game developed by the design studio Ellie & Elisa.
+Brands Against Humanity is a card game developed by the creative team Ellie & Elisa.
 Its white and black graphic design is a spitting image for Cards Against Humanity, but it’s free to download and print, as the project was developed wholly independently from the original game.

 Instead of setting up pop culture and poop jokes, each white card in Brands Against Humanity lists an exceptionally egregious and unethical decision that a famous company has made in the past.
 “You can totally play it,” creators Elisa Czerwenka and Ellie Daghlian assure me over email.
 “We just can’t say how good the vibes will be if you make jokes about Johnson and Johnson’s asbestos baby powder.
 Probably depends on the crowd.”